abonello/food_nutrition/README.md

 ### Features Left to Implement
-In food Items page - add pagination
+In food Items page - add pagination.
-In dashboard - I would like to add pagination to the food table.
+In dashboard, I would like to add pagination to the food table.